 The OSD menu is arranged in a layered structure that groups similar configuration items together.
-The following section gives a brief description of the first level of menus that appear when you enter the OSD screens.
-Selecting one of these items will take you to the next menu level.
-Sections 7.4 to 7.9 provide detailed descriptions of each of the sub menus.
+The following section provides a brief description of the first level of menus that appear when the user enters the OSD screens.
+Selecting one of these items will take the user to the next menu level.
+Sections 7.4 to 7.9 provide detailed descriptions of each of the sub-menus.
 The tables in sections 7.4 to 7.9 are arranged in an indented structure to indicate the path taken to reach the control.
 Menu items or parameters that are underlined indicate the factory default values.